The Differences Between Soy Formula And Organic Hypoallergenic Formula

-Pediatricians recommend this formula for babies with a documented milk protein allergy.
-The extensively hydrolyzed formula is the best for babies who have milk allergies.
+Pediatricians typically recommend this formula for babies with a documented milk protein allergy.
+E xtensively hydrolyzed formula tends to be the best for babies who have milk allergies.
 Some of these children also tend to have a soy protein allergy, and therefore they cannot take soy-based formula.
-Always remember to consult your pediatrician before you go for this type of formula.
-For children who are sensitive to extensively hydrolyzed formulas, amino acid-based formulas are recommended.
+Always remember to consult your pediatrician before you go for this type of formula or any specialty formula.
+For children who are sensitive to extensively hydrolyzed formulas, amino acid-based formulas are often recommended.

 There is growing concern over the sources of food and the processes employed in the processing of the food.
-Just like organic food and other organic products, mothers tend to prefer organic formulas.
-Mothers who are concerned about their babies ingesting pesticide residue or other chemicals that might slip through the formula during manufacturing often insist on organic formula.
+As there is a growing preference for organic food and other organic products, the same goes for organic formulas.
+Parents who are concerned about their babies ingesting pesticide residue or other chemicals that might slip into the formula during manufacturing often insist on buying organic formula.

 The FDA requires that formulas have certain nutrients and preservatives which can only be created synthetically.
 Examples of these nutrients include lutein, lycopene, nucleotides, taurine, and L-Carnitine.
 It is worth noting that some of these ingredients are accepted in the US but are banned in Europe.
-Experts advise that you go for a formula that has a nutritional profile that is closest to breast milk as possible.
+Experts have advised choosing a formula that has a nutritional profile that is the closest to breast milk as possible.

-HiPP Hypoallergenic Formula HiPP is a preferable brand if you are looking for an organic hypoallergenic formula.
+HiPP Hypoallergenic Formula HiPP is a popular brand if you are looking for an organic hypoallergenic formula.
 It contains important prebiotics, omegas 3 and 6 for healthy brain development and immune function, as well as various other vitamins and minerals.
 It does not contain any additional sugar.
-HiPP is also made from organic cow’s milk, which means no pesticides or GMOs.
-Even though the formula is not technically EU organic certified, all ingredients are still organic and adhere to the strict EU guidelines for organic production.
+HiPP is also made from organic cow’s milk, which means no use of pesticides or GMOs.
+Even though the formula is not technically EU organic certified, it contains organic ingredients which adhere to the strict EU guidelines for organic production.
 Hypoallergenic formulas unfortunately do not qualify for organic certification, because of the broken-down protein.
 Due to the hydrolysis, the end product is too far away from its original form – and there is no natural source of broken-down protein.
 HiPP is an all-organic German baby formula manufacturer with many decades of experience.
 It is very popular with European parents and gaining increasing popularity in the US and Canada as well.
-Next to the EU-Organic certification HiPP has their own Bio label, which ensures that the products are pesticide free.
+Next to the EU-Organic certification, HiPP has their own Bio label, which ensures that the products are pesticide free.

-Homemade Formula Because of the high cost of organic formulas or other reasons, some mothers resort to making organic homemade formula for their babies.
+Because of the high cost of organic formulas or other reasons, some mothers resort to making organic homemade formula for their babies.
 There are quite a number of recipes for organic formula on the internet that some mothers use.
 However, the American Academy of Pediatrics strongly advises against homemade formulas.
 According to the American Academy of Pediatrics, it is important for the health of your baby that you give your baby formula that meets FDA's minimum safety and nutritional standards and that is prepared using safe procedures.
-Homemade formula may seem cheap and healthy, by it might not be safe and not meet the nutritional needs of your baby.
+Homemade formula may seem cheap and healthy, but it's not safe and does not meet the nutritional needs of your baby.